-What Factors Your BC PNP Calculator Should Consider
+What Factors Should Your BC PNP Calculator Consider?

 A reliable calculator asks for specific information to estimate your score accurately.